Amodio/cemantbot/README.md

 I have tested _55402_ [FR words](https://raw.githubusercontent.com/Amodio/cemantix/main/wordlist.txt "FR words") for this game even if some do not exist in French; _46212_ [EN words](https://raw.githubusercontent.com/Amodio/cemantix/main/wordlist.txt "EN words") for Cemantle.
 Check [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/benchmark/benchmark.txt) or [benchmark.txt](https://raw.githubusercontent.com/Amodio/cemantix/main/CEMANTLE/benchmark/benchmark.txt) (Cemantle) to see how similar our models are: ~97% for Cémantix and 100% for Cemantle.

-The author has added protections client-side to make this bot useless, but as long as the model was published, there is no use as the bot could fully run in WASM (or outside the browser) one day :)
+The author has added protections client-side to make this bot useless, but as long as the model was published, there is no use as the bot could fully run in WASM (or outside the browser) one day (eventually storing the result by solving it daily with github actions) :)

 Thanks to [vivien7806](https://github.com/vivien7806 "vivien7806") for the great help!